 The third meeting of these teams this season.

-Melbourne scored a goal through former original Carlton player James Byrne.
+Melbourne scored the only goal after 20 minutes through former original Carlton player James Byrne.

 Soon after a second was scored but it was disputed as the umpire did not see it.